rbisdorff/Digraph3/docSphinx/tutorial.rst

 Exploring the *better rated*  and the *as well as rated* opinions .................................................................

-In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of the '*at least as well rated as*' opinions (see introduction tutorial of the :py:mod:`digraphs` module).
+In order to furthermore study the quality of a ranking result, it may be interesting to have a separate view on the asysmmetric and symmetric parts of the '*at least as well rated as*' opinions (see the tutorial :ref:`Digraphs-Tutorial-label`).

 Let us first have a look at the pairwise asymmetric part, namely the '*better rated than*' and '*less well rated than*' opinions of the movie critics.